Key responsibilities for fundraisers

 - records of all people involved in the appeal (including traders, employees and volunteers) and what activities they were involved in.

-- general meeting or extraordinary meeting.
+- general meetings or extraordinary meetings held.

+All records must be readily accessible.
 To learn how to maintain these records see the Charitable Fundraising Guidelines.

 Financial reporting requirements

-Non-authority holder
+Non-authority holder (small fundraiser)

 If you are an authority holder you are required to submit financial reports annually, regardless of how much money you raise.
 The annual return form can be lodged online.

-- lodge an annual return (outlined below)
+- lodge an annual return (see below)

 - sign the statement of compliance at the bottom of the annual return form

-- include an annual financial statement with notes to the financial statement
+- include an annual financial statement with notes to the financial statement (if the amount raised is more than $100,000 but less than $250,000)

-Annual return requirements
+Annual return requirements for all authority holders

 - within 6 months of the end of the financial year